chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 - **Neva**: Same developer as _Gris_, same vibes, too.
 Also a one-and-done, it was quite beautiful and the relationship between the protagonist and her wolf was sweet.
 - **Jak and Daxter: The Precursor Legacy**: I replayed this for the heck of it.
 One of my favourites, it still hold up, though the controls (especially for the camera) are a bit dated.
 - **Jusant**: This was a relaxing little climbing adventure.
 The music was particularly pleasant, and the environmental storytelling was very neat!
 - **Viewfinder**: Currently playing this puzzle game (love a good puzzle!).
-This one is like _Superliminal_ but with polaroids and I'm enjoying it so far!
+This one is like _Superliminal_ but with polaroids and I'm enjoying it so far! (same-day edit: finished it!
+I want more of this game, it's really good!)

 ## Totally justified expenses
 I splurged a little bit here and there but definitely needed these things, and it wasn't just to fill a CPU-shaped hole in my heart.